-In our specialized line of work, this reality isn't lost on the pilots who are offered Loss of Medical Insurance and choose to enroll.
+In our specialized line of work, this is a fact not over looked by the 99% of pilots who are offered and choose to participate in a Loss of Medical Insurance program.

 Like many of you, I am very skeptical of insurance products.
 Too often, they collect our premiums and reject our claims.
 I have spent the last year assembling the best insurance agents in the aviation industry and have put them to task.
 Finding us the most comprehensive and affordable group Loss of Medical plan available.
 After months of competition and questioning of various proposals, we have identified the best plan for our group.
 In the process, we have had the opportunity to see many of the plans currently in place for other pilot groups.
 As it stands now, our plan is the best I've seen to date.